 Familiarize yourself with the basics of Python for engineering and scientific computations using this concise, practical tutorial that is focused on writing code to learn concepts.
 Introduction to Python is useful for industry engineers, researchers, and students who are looking for open-source solutions for numerical computation.
 In this book you will learn by doing, avoiding technical jargon, which makes the concepts easy to learn.
 First you´ll see how to run basic calculations, absorbing technical complexities incrementally as you progress toward advanced topics.
 Throughout, the language is kept simple to ensure that readers at all levels can grasp the concepts.
 What You´ll Learn Understand the fundamentals of the Python programming language Apply Python to numerical computational programming projects in engineering and science Discover the Pythonic way of life Apply data types, operators, and arrays Carry out plotting for visualization Work with functions and loops Who This Book Is For Engineers, scientists, researchers, and students who are new to Python.
 Some prior programming experience would be helpful but not required.

-Launch into coding with Mission: Python, a space-themed guide to building a complete computer game in Python.
+Program a graphical adventure game in this hands-on, beginner-friendly introduction to coding in the Python language.
+Launch into coding with Mission Python, a space-themed guide to building a complete computer game in Python.
+You´ll learn programming fundamentals like loops, strings, and lists as you build Escape!, an exciting game with a map to explore, items to collect, and tricky logic puzzles to solve.
 As you work through the book, you´ll build exercises and mini-projects, like making a spacewalk simulator and creating an astronaut´s safety checklist that will put your new Python skills to the test.
+You´ll learn how to use Pygame Zero, a free resource that lets you add graphics and sound effects to your creations, and you´ll get useful game-making tips, such as how to design fun puzzles and intriguing maps.
 Before you know it, you´ll have a working, awesome game to stump your friends with (and some nifty coding skills, too!).
 You can follow this book using a Raspberry Pi or a Microsoft Windows PC, and the 3D graphics and sound effects you need are provided as a download.

 Discover the practical aspects of implementing deep-learning solutions using the rich Python ecosystem.
 This book bridges the gap between the academic state-of-the-art and the industry state-of-the-practice by introducing you to deep learning frameworks such as Keras, Theano, and Caffe.
 The practicalities of these frameworks is often acquired by practitioners by reading source code, manuals, and posting questions on community forums, which tends to be a slow and a painful process.
 Deep Learning with Python allows you to ramp up to such practical know-how in a short period of time and focus more on the domain, models, and algorithms.
 This book briefly covers the mathematical prerequisites and fundamentals of deep learning, making this book a good starting point for software developers who want to get started in deep learning.
 A brief survey of deep learning architectures is also included.
 Deep Learning with Python also introduces you to key concepts of automatic differentiation and GPU computation which, while not central to deep learning, are critical when it comes to conducting large scale experiments.
 What You Will Learn Leverage deep learning frameworks in Python namely, Keras, Theano, and Caffe Gain the fundamentals of deep learning with mathematical prerequisites Discover the practical considerations of large scale experiments Take deep learning models to production Who This Book Is For Software developers who want to try out deep learning as a practical solution to a particular problem.
 Software developers in a data science team who want to take deep learning models developed by data scientists to production.